ikrananka/ColecoVision-Power-Flashing-Pause-LED-Mod/README.md

 ### Wire Lengths and Connections

 Refer to the following wiring diagram and photographs for details.
-Use the appropriate crimps (from the Bill of Materials) for wires that are pert of the Molex connectors.
+Use the appropriate crimps (from the Bill of Materials) for wires that are part of the Molex connectors.
 I recommend soldering the wires to the four connections on the back of the rocker switch.